sunmingyang0115/teaforall-missiles/README.md

 The RWR sounds can only be heard by the wearer.

-RWR warns the player based on 3 tiers, with the higher tier taking priority over lower tiers.
+RWR warns the player depending on which warning tier the RWR currently detects, with the higher tiers taking priority over lower tiers:

+### Tier 0
+No threat detected.

+No noise.

 ### Tier 1
 Activates when a nearby player is holding a crossbow loaded with an automatic guided missile.